Research

 Working Papers

-Stopped by the Police: The End of “Stop-and-Frisk” on Crime and High School Engagement (with Jeffrey Fagan) [Slides, Updated Draft Coming Soon]
+[Formerly, Stopped by the Police: The Effect of Reforming “Stop and Frisk” on Crime and High School Engagement (with Jeffrey Fagan) ]

 Research in Progress

-Academics and Athletics: A Randomized Trial of Multi-Faceted Mentorship (with Noam Angrist)
+Academic and Athletic Mentorship: A Randomized Trial of Multi-Faceted Mentorship (with Noam Angrist)

-Mentoring Across Lines of Difference: Evidence from A Comprehensive Mentorship Program for Students At Risk of Dropping Out of High School (with Bill Evans and Sarah Kroeger)
+Mentoring Across Lines of Difference: Randomized Evidence on Comprehensive Mentorship for Students At Risk of Dropping Out of High School (with Bill Evans and Sarah Kroeger) [AEA Registry]